 Who Was Merneptah?

-Tomb KV 8, which is located in the Valley of the Kings, was the burial place of the Pharaoh Merneptah and is the model of royal tombs of the end of the 19th and 20th dynasties.
+Tomb KV 8, located in the Valley of the Kings, was the burial place of the Pharaoh Merneptah and is the model of royal tombs of the end of the 19th and 20th dynasties.
 The straight ax, concaved relief, and fewer numerous features in comparison to hypogeal and auxiliary chambers are present.
 Walls inside the tomb depict extracts from the Book of the Underworld.
 Ceilings contain astronomical symbols.
-The four sarcophagi nestling the mummy of the king were three of pink granite and one of alabaster.
+The four coffins nestling the king's mummy were three of pink granite and one of alabaster.

-KV 8 is large, but its design is simpler than the tombs of Merneptah’s grandfather and father.
+K.V.
+8 is large, but its design is more straightforward than that of Merneptah's grandfather and father.
 The tomb has a staircase and two descending corridors.
-Although most paintings decorating the corridors have been damaged by flooding, the ones that were remaining in the reliefs are very beautiful.
+Although most of the paintings decorating the corridors have been damaged by flooding, the ones that remain in the reliefs are lovely.

-The burial chamber in KV 8 is unique compared to other tombs.
-The front and rear walls of this chamber contain multiple niches and it depicts that Merenptah rested here in a set of four stone sarcophagi.
-When the sarcophagi were brought inside the tomb, the door jambs were removed which were later on replaced by blocks made of sandstone.
-Pillars were also removed to allow the sarcophagus to move in and out, of which two were later replaced.
+The burial chamber in K.V.
+8 is unique compared to other tombs.
+This chamber's front and rear walls contain multiple niches, and it depicts that Merenptah rested here in a set of four stone sarcophagi.
+When the coffins were brought inside the tomb, the door jambs were removed and later replaced by blocks made of sandstone.
+Pillars were also drawn to allow the coffin to move in and out, of which two were later returned.

 Entrance To The Tomb

-KV 8 is open to the public and tickets are available at the gate for three tombs at the Valley of the Kings for EGP 80.
-When inside, visitors are strictly prohibited from photography which can lead to a heavy penalty.
-You can also take a ride on a little train, the Taftaf, which operates from the coach park to the entrance.
+KV 8 is open to the public, and tickets are available at the gate for three tombs at the Valley of the Kings for EGP 80.
+When inside, visitors are strictly prohibited from photography, which can lead to a heavy penalty.
+You can also ride on a little train, the Taftaf, which operates from the coach park to the entrance.
 The cost is only EGP 2 to take the train.